danielaparker/jsoncons/doc/ref/jsonpath/jsonpath.md

 #### Slices

-Slices in jsoncons have the same semantics as Python slices (including for negative steps since v0.154.0)
+jsoncons jsonpath slices have the same semantics as Python slices (including for negative steps since v0.153.3)

 The syntax for a slice is
 ```